On the multifractal spectrum of weighted Birkhoff averages: Introduction

 Let $T\colon X\mapsto X$ be a measure preserving transformation of the standard Borel probability space $(X,\mathcal{B},\nu)$.
 The well-known Theorem of Birkhoff states that for any $f\in L^1(X,\mathcal{B},\nu)$, the limit

 Moreover, if $\nu$ is an ergodic measure with respect to $T$ then

-We call the ``time'' average $\frac{1}{n}\sum_{k=0}^{n-1}f(T^kx)$ the Birkhoff average.
+The ``time'' averages $\frac{1}{n}\sum_{k=0}^{n-1}f(T^kx)$ are called the Birkhoff averages.
 If $T$ is uniquely ergodic then for a continuous potential $f\in C(X)$, the limit $\lim_{n\to\infty}\frac{1}{n}\sum_{k=0}^{n-1}f(T^kx)$ exists for all $x\in X$ and converges to a constant.
-That is, there is no spectral behaviour.
-However, if $h_{\rm top}(T)>0$ then one can claim that there is a huge variety of different possible limits.
-It is a natural question to ask, how large is the set of points in $X$ for which the Birkhoff average converges to a pre-given value $\alpha$?
+That is, there is no multifractal behaviour.
+However, if the system $(X,T)$ has a large family of ergodic measures (for example, a full shift), one may expect that the limit of the Birkhoff averages can take a wide variety of values.
+It is a natural question to ask, how large (for example, topological entropy, Hausdorff or packing dimension) is the set of points in $X$ for which the Birkhoff average converges to a prescribed value $\alpha$?
+It leads to the multifractal analysis and there has been a considerable amount of works on this.

+As far as we know, the first work is due to Besicovitch \cite{B1935} where he studied the Hausdorff dimension of sets given by the frequency of digits in dyadic expansions.
+Then it was subsequently extended by Eggleston \cite{E1949}.
+For further results on digit frequencies, see Barreira, Saussol and Schmeling \cite{BSS}.
+For multifractal analysis of Birkhoff averages, we refer to \cite{FF1998, FFW2001, O1998, S1999, FLW2002, FLP2008, FF2000, BSS2002} and references therein.

-This question was answered by Takens and Verbitskiy \cite{TV}.
-Namely, let $X$ be a compact metric space, let $T\colon X\mapsto X$ be a continuous transformation, and let $\varphi\colon X\mapsto\R$ be a continuous potential.
-Then for an $\alpha\in\R$ Takens and Verbitskiy \cite{TV} showed that the topological entropy of the set
+Let $X$ be a compact metric space, let $T\colon X\mapsto X$ be a continuous transformation, and let $\varphi\colon X\mapsto\R$ be a continuous potential.
+Takens and Verbitskiy \cite{TV} showed that for an $\alpha\in\R$, the topological entropy of the set

 equals to the Legendre transform of the topological pressure, which is equal to the supremum of the entropy of all invariant and ergodic measures for which the ``space'' average (i.e. the integral of $\varphi$) equals to $\alpha$.
-For further results on digit frequencies, see Barreira, Saussol and Schmeling \cite{BSS}.

-In this paper, we are interested in the following generalisation of the problem, namely, is it possible to determine the spectrum for weighted Birkhoff averages?
-That is, let $\ww=\{w_k\}_{k\in\N}$ be a sequence of bounded reals and let $\varphi\colon X\mapsto\R^d$ be a continuous potential and let $\alpha\in\R^d$.
+In this paper, we are interested in the generalisation of the problem above for weighted Birkhoff averages.
+Let $\ww=\{w_k\}_{k\in\N}$ be a sequence of bounded reals and let $\varphi\colon X\mapsto\R^d$ be a continuous potential and let $\alpha\in\R^d$.
 Is it possible to determine